yvzt/simplegrid/README.md

-# SimpleGrid - A very basic two-dimensional grid with rectangular coordinates
+# SimpleGrid - A very basic two-dimensional grid in rectangular coordinates

-simplegrid is a basic two-dimensional grid implementation using rectangular coordinates.
+SimpleGrid is a basic two-dimensional grid implementation using rectangular coordinates.
 A SimpleGrid object can be instantiated by passing the coordinate of the corner with minimum x and y values, say (x_min, y_min), the width and height of the rectangle.

 It is possible to set an origin point through which x and y axis lines are assumed to pass. *axes* function returns the start and end point coordinates of the horizontal and vertical axis lines.